dionyself/open-programmer-windows-gui/ReadMe.txt

-OpenProg: control program for open programmer, an USB programmer for PIC and ATMEL micros, I2C and MicroWire memories, and other I2C/SPI devices.
+OpenProg: control program for open programmer, an USB programmer for PIC and ATMEL micros, I2C/SPI/MicroWire memories, and other I2C/SPI devices.
 Website: http://openprog.altervista.org
 These sources are given free of charge under the GNU General Public License version 2